ashwintelmore/mytutor_frontend/README.md

 - [x] envirenment variable
 - [ ] create custom alreart box to show some massages
   - [ ] success/logout/....
+- [ ] inpost page should show hint for user to identyfy what meaning of green and red dates
+- [ ] after non loged user not correcty see the details of user or teacher
+- [ ]
 ##### post
 - [ ] all post api chages only for user
 - [x] on every post should be fetch userdata of creator